List of General Hospital characters introduced in the 1980s: Quentin Quartermaine

-Ned Quartermaine
+Ned Ashton

-Ned Quartermaine is a fictional character on the ABC soap opera General Hospital.
+Ned Ashton (also Quartermaine) is a fictional character on the ABC soap opera General Hospital.
 Originated by Kurt McKinney in the fall of 1988, the role has been most notably portrayed by Wally Kurth on and off since 1991.

 Casting

 Actor Kurt McKinney originated the role of Ned Ashton on September 7, 1988.
-After 3 years with the series, McKinney last appeared on August 30, 1991.
+After three years with the series, McKinney last appeared on August 30, 1991.
 The role was quickly recast with Kurth, who made his first appearance on September 9, 1991.
 In February 2005, Kurth was dropped to recurring status, and he departed from the series in July 2007.
 He has reprised the role for brief stints in November 2007, November 2012, and most recently since January 24, 2013.
 He returned in April 2014.
 In March 2015, Kurth was put on contract with Days of Our Lives, leading to his impending departure from the role of Ned.

 Storylines

 Ned is the son of Tracy Quartermaine and Larry Ashton, a British aristocrat.
+His parents divorced when he was young and he was raised mostly by his father while his mother went traveling.
+He attended boarding school and rarely saw his mother's family.
 He heads up the Quartermaine family business ELQ and also handles personal family crises that arise, earning him the family nickname "Gatekeeper".
 Ned also maintains a longtime rivalry with his cousin AJ Quartermaine over the years.

-Ned has had a number of relationships over the years.
-He was first introduced as having an affair with Dr. Monica Quartermaine, the wife of his uncle Alan.
-She did not recognize him because he had been sent to boarding school as a child and she did not see him again until he was an adult.
-He later married and annulled Monica's daughter Dawn Winthrop, divorced Spencer cousin Jenny Eckert, and band manager and recording company executive Lois Cerullo, the mother of his daughter Brook Lynn Ashton.
+Ned was mentioned but not seen until he met his uncle Alan's wife, Dr. Monica Quartermaine, at a country spa and introduced himself as "Ward."
+Monica and Ned did not recognize each other because they had not seen each other since Ned was a child.
+They had a passionate fling and when Ned arrived in Port Charles, Monica got the shock of her life when her lover turned out to be her nephew!
+He later married Monica's daughter Dawn Winthrop, a union that was subsequently annulled.
+He married and divorced Spencer cousin Jenny Eckert, and band manager and recording company executive Lois Cerullo, the mother of his daughter Brook Lynn Ashton.
 He was also briefly married to Katherine Bell because she was blackmailing the family.
 The marriage was invalid, because at the same time he was married to Lois as Eddie Maine, his alter ego and stage name he used for his music career.
-He had a long affair with Alexis Davis, but she developed cold feet and talked to Ned right before the wedding and called it off.
+He had a long affair with Alexis Davis, but she developed cold feet at their wedding and ran out on him.